gryphonshafer/pnwquizzing/docs/references_for_quizzing/virtual_quizzing.md

         - Allow host to assign participants: On
     - Virtual background: Off

-Links to these Zoom conferences should be posted in the `#virtual-meet` channel and kept current in the `#virtual-meet-rooms` channel.
-It's recommended the room creator/owner post in `#virtual-meet`, and a meet administrator update `#virtual-meet-rooms`.
+Links to these Zoom conferences should be posted in the `#virtual-meet` channel.
 These link posts should include all Zoom connection information including ID and password.
 An easy way to get this is from within Zoom, select `Manage Participants` and click the `Invite` link followed by the `Copy Invitation` button.

-All officials and meet administrators should be part of a private `#officials` channel for any necessary back-channel discussions.

 ### Zoom "Room" Setup Instructions